-If you are an AGPT registrar and were granted any extension of program time, you must obtain written approval from your Region's Director of Training if you wish to withdraw from a Fellowship exam.
-Withdrawal requests that do not include a written approval signed by your Region's Director of Training will not be processed.
+If you're an AGPT registrar and were granted any extension of program time, you must obtain written approval from your regional director of training if you wish to withdraw from a Fellowship exam.
+Withdrawal requests that don't include a written approval signed by your regional director of training won't be processed.